-You are now ready to distribute your updated inspection profile with the SSL client inspection policy, or, optionally, configure a decryption policy.
+You are now ready to distribute your updated inspection profile with the SSL client inspection policy, or, optionally, configure a decryption policy on page 22.

 Configure SSL server inspection

 Configure SSL server inspection to specify which SSL sessions you want the TPS device to inspect.